-Welcome to ‘Education Is Adversity,’ my online blog and portfolio dedicated to teaching and learning in a diverse, multicultural and innovative Canadian education system.
+Welcome to ‘Education Is Adversity,’ an online blog and resource bank dedicated to teaching and learning in a diverse and innovative Canadian education system.

-In my spare time, hobbies and passions of mine include photography, hiking, travel, reading, writing, creating and socializing.
+Mr. Gardner currently holds two permanent teaching certificates, issued by both Alberta and New Brunswick.
+In his spare time, hobbies and passions include photography, hiking, travel, reading, writing, music, creating and socializing.

-Email email@example.com or use the form below if you wish to contact me or collaborate.
+Email email@example.com or use the form below if you wish to contact Mr. Gardner or are interested in collaboration.